ravata-ai/web/README.md

 3. **Access the website**
    - Open `http://localhost:3000` in your browser
-   - Waitlist submissions will be stored in `waitlist.json`
+   - Contact form submissions will be sent to contact@airavata.app

 ### Option 3: Static Files Only